massar/hashedrpz/README.md

 These hashed domains can be used in RPZ, but also can be used in plain blocklists.
 Of course, given support by the software that checks the RPZ or blocklist.

-The [hasher](cmd/hasher/) command can be used to take a list of domains on stdin and produce a hashed version on stdout with the provided key.
+The example [hasher](cmd/hasher/) command can be used to take a list of domains on stdin and produce a hashed version on stdout with the provided key.

 ## Example Code